ljynlp/ljynlp.github.io/_pages/about.md

   - /about.html
 ---

-Currently I am a third-year M.Sc. student (2019-2022) of School of Cyber Science and Engineering at Wuhan University, advised by Prof. Donghong Ji and Associate Prof. Fei Li.
+Currently I am a M.Sc. student (2019-2022) of School of Cyber Science and Engineering at [Wuhan University](https://whu.edu.cn), advised by [Prof. Donghong Ji](https://scholar.google.com/citations?user=2Q-7u3AAAAAJ) and [Associate Prof. Fei Li](https://scholar.google.com/citations?user=AoMmysMAAAAJ&hl=en).
 I got my B.Sc. degree in School of Computer Science in June 2019 from Wuhan University.
 In the same year, I was admitted to study for a M.Sc degree in Wuhan University without entrance examination.
 I have much interest in natural language processing.
 Recently, I mainly focus on Sentiment Analysis and Information Extraction.
 I have 6 papers accepted by top-tier conferences such as AAAI, ACL and COLING.

 Academic Activities
 ======